mrhatch97/tensorflow-msk-acquisition/README.md

 enough to handle the classification task, the training converges to quite good accuracy within only 3 or 4 epochs.
 Training proceeds relatively quickly and can be easily done on even a fairly old desktop GPU (e.g. a NVIDIA GTX 970).
 In light of how fast it is, no checkpoints are generated; instead, the model is simply saved at the end of the training sequence.
+Additionally, some statistics about the model training are output to a Tensorboard log directory `tb_logs`, allowing some inspection of the training process.

 The training data corpus is split along a 70/15/15 distribution, with 70% used for training.
 Validation is performed on each epoch and an evaluation is run at the end of the training process.
 In general, overfitting